Joint Compound vs Spackle for Cracks: Which is Best for Your Needs?

 How can I prevent cracks from reappearing after repairs?

-Yes, if you ensure proper surface preparation and consider using a primer before painting, you can significantly reduce the likelihood of cracks returning.
+Proper surface preparation and using a primer before painting can greatly reduce the chances of cracks coming back.

 What should I do if I notice bubbles or imperfections after applying joint compound or spackle?

-Yes, if you sand the area lightly and apply a second coat, you can often smooth out imperfections and achieve a better finish.
+Sanding the area lightly and applying a second coat can help smooth out imperfections and improve the finish.